cykyy/unms-ros-sync/README.md

 'pass_updater.py' is a script included which can be used to import ppp secret password from routerOS to UNMS CRM.
 If a ppp secret is not available on CRM but exist in routerOS then this script will simply ignore that ppp secret. \
 `To use the script, first edit the script and uncomment the bottom portion of the code then save and type 'python3 pass_updater.py' on cli.`

+### Dev
+ I tried to make the documentation as helpful as possible still If anyone need any help in installation or need any customization/extra feature/similar script you can contact me on miarayhan11@icloud.com.

 ### To-do's

  - Implement static ip and synchronizing with routerOS on crm